technicat/resume/index.md

+Successor to N-World

+- Fixed some graphics code (which I eventually realized was originally written by me)

-Successor to N-World.
-Fixed some code and visited 3D hardware vendors in Silicon Valley to get test cards and chat about OpenGL.
+- visited 3D hardware vendors in Silicon Valley (including a young nVidia) to get test cards and discuss OpenGL issues

 - Used to make Gollum in the Lord of the Rings movies.